carryingtheflame/ChatBuilder/README.md

 ## How to Install
 1. Click the green button labeled Code up top, then click "Download ZIP."
 2. Unzip the folder.
-3. Open Chat Builder.html in Google Chrome.
+3. Open ChatBuilder.html in Google Chrome.

 ## How to Use